If you find this post useful, please consider supporting my work by sponsoring me on GitHub: Sponsor on GitHub

 4. Add momentum

-But why choose the spectral norm in the first place?
+But why choose the Spectral norm in the first place?
 Why not the simpler Frobenius norm?

 As we discussed in previous blog posts,